 (b) not be valid after the end of that Capacity Agreement, and a new DSR Test Certificate will be required for any subsequent Delivery Year no later than six weeks prior to that Delivery Year.

-13.2C.3 To enable the Delivery Body to carry out a new Joint DSR Test with respect to the relevant DSR CMUs, the Capacity Provider must provide the Delivery Body with the information set out in Rule 13.2B.5, except for the information required by Rule 13.2B.5(b)(ii).
+13.2C.3 To enable the Delivery Body to carry out a new Joint DSR Test with respect to the relevant DSR CMUs, the Capacity Provider must provide the CM Settlement Body with the information set out in Rule 13.2B.5, except for the information required by Rule 13.2B.5(b)(ii).

-13.3.10 The CM Settlement Body shall notify the Delivery Body of the outcome of any Metering Test carried out pursuant to this Rule 13.3.
+13.3.10 The CM Settlement Body shall notify the Delivery Body of the outcome of any Metering Test carried out pursuant to this Rule 13.3 and confirm the date that the Metering Test Certificate was awarded.

 13A.5 Submission of incorrect information

-13A.5.1 If the CM Settlement Body becomes aware that a Capacity Provider has submitted incorrect information to the Delivery Body or CM Settlement Body regarding a CMU, Generating Unit or DSR component in purported compliance with Rule 8.3.3(f)(i), the CM Settlement Body must, as soon as reasonably practicable, issue a Metering Recovery Payment Notice to the Capacity Provider.
+13A.5.1 If the CM Settlement Body becomes aware that a Capacity Provider has submitted incorrect information to the CM Settlement Body regarding a CMU, Generating Unit or DSR component in purported compliance with Rule 8.3.3(f)(i), the CM Settlement Body must, as soon as reasonably practicable, issue a Metering Recovery Payment Notice to the Capacity Provider.

 13A.5.2 Within five Working Days of receipt of a Metering Recovery Payment Notice, the Capacity Provider must: